By: Susan Dugdale | Last modified: 04-17-2021

 Alan, you are unique.
 And today I'm gladly putting aside my grumbles about birthday speeches, balloons, presents and silly hats, to honor you.

-Likewise that growing collection of running shoes.
+Likewise his growing collection of fancy running shoes.
 He says he can't seem to get a good fit these days.
-I say his days of being good and fit are long since gone, up and over the hill.
+I say his days of being good and fit have long since gone, up and over the hill.

 Doesn't he know, he's at that age when his back is expected to go out more frequently than himself?